Insights

 #1 Breathe in before you speak.

 We often tell people to breathe in before they speak.
 Duh, you might think.
-But more often than not, as soon as a speaker steps onstage, their breath is hijacked by their nervous system.
-The nerves and fear take over, and their body starts taking short, shallow breaths that stem from the upper chest, rather than the diaphragm.
+But more often than not, the second a speaker steps onstage, their breath is hijacked by their nervous system.
+The nerves and fear take over.
+They start taking short, shallow breaths that stem from the upper chest rather than the diaphragm.

 Research shows that deep breathing can also help you remember information.
 Perhaps that’s why taking a deep breath often helps performers remember their lines.
-In fact, when performers we coach forget their lines, often, all we have to say is “take a breath” before they can inhale, oxygenate the brain, and find the next thing they’re going to say.
+In fact, when an actor blanks onstage, often the only thing a coach has to say is “take a breath.”
+Then, when they inhale and oxygenate the brain, they almost always find the right words.

-Sometimes speakers go blank and forget what they’re going to say next because they get so nervous they stop breathing.
+This can also apply to professional speakers.
+Sometimes the reason you forget what to say is because amidst the nervousness and adrenaline, you stop breathing.
 When that happens, just inhale and let your next line come to you on the breath.

 Taking a deep breath onstage opens up your body and relaxes you.
 It allows you to stay grounded and be in touch with your audience.
 And, technically speaking, if you don’t take strong breaths, you can’t support your vocal sound or project your voice properly.